-As a central tenant of tattoo aftercare, you should not get your tattoo wet until you take off the bandage, this should be followed by thorough washing with lukewarm water and anti-bacterial soap, followed by drying with a clean towel.
+As a central tenant of tattoo aftercare, you should not get your tattoo wet until you take off the bandage.
+Prior to taking off your bandage, thoroughly wash your hands with lukewarm water and anti-bacterial soap.
+Once your hands are cleaned and dry, you can remove the bandage carefully.
+Once the bandage has been removed, thoroughly but gently wash your tattoo with lukewarm water and anti-bacterial soap.
+Once clean, carefully dry the area with a clean towel.
 What kind of anti-bacterial soap?
 Follow this rule of thumb: if it’s designed for use on a baby, then it’s probably safe for your tattoo (unscented and low strength).
 The important part is to avoid putting pressure on your tattoo when you clean and dry it.

 Over the next days and weeks, you can begin to increase the amount of water that your tattoo is exposed to, but that doesn’t mean you can go to the beach a day after your tattoo though!
 There’s a fine line between showering too much and not showering enough when you first get your tattoo.
 If you don’t shower enough then you run the risk of getting it dirty, which could lead to infection.
 If you shower too much then you delay the healing process.
 We recommend showering quickly once a day and then avoiding any moisture for the rest of the day.